Comparison theorems for the extreme eigenvalues of a random symmetric matrix: Applications

 Then the spectral edges of the two random matrices compare in the sense that

 Since $\mtx{Y}$ and $\mtx{Z}$ have symmetric distributions, the same probability inequalities hold for both the minimum and maximum eigenvalue. \end{theorem}

-The proof of \cref{thm:rdm-pauli} appears in the upcoming subsection.
+The proof of Theorem~\ref{thm:rdm-pauli} appears in the upcoming subsection.

-Our result for the spectral edges improves over the bounds that follow from existing techniques, but it is not clear whether it reaches the optimal estimate.
+Our result improves over the bounds that follow from existing techniques, but it is not clear whether it reaches the optimal scaling.
 Roughly, we have demonstrated that $k \gtrsim n^2 \alpha^{-4}$ summands are enough to obtain a one-sided relative error less than $\alpha$.
 The original result for the random Pauli model, due to Chen et al.~\cite[Thm.~III.1]{CDB+24:Sparse-Random}, requires $k \gtrsim n^3 \alpha^{-4}$ to achieve the same level of control.
 Meanwhile, if we invoke the maximum eigenvalue estimate~\eqref{eqn:maxeig-bvh} of Brailovskaya \& van Handel~\cite[Cor.~2.7]{BvH24:Universality-Sharp}, we arrive at the bound $k \gtrsim n^4 \alpha^{-6}$.

 Under similar assumptions, the mean spectral distributions of the two random matrices $\mtx{Y}$ and $\mtx{Z}$ are also comparable; for example, one may apply the universality result~\cite[Thm.~2.10]{BvH24:Universality-Sharp}.
-As a consequence, the spectral norm of $\mtx{Y}$ is unlikely to be much smaller than the spectral norm of $\mtx{Z}$.
-These results are outside the proper scope of this paper, so we terminate the discussion here.
+Thus, the spectral norm of $\mtx{Y}$ is unlikely to be much smaller than the spectral norm of $\mtx{Z}$.
+These results are outside the scope of this paper, so we terminate the discussion here.